bryanbharper/philectrosophy/src/Server/public/blog.posts/build-a-digital-clock.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;[MATH]Q_{k}(t) = Q_{k}(t+1) \; \rightarrow\;  T_k = 0[/MATH]

-* The Clk Out values are determined merely by recalling that we want the circuit to send out a clock signal whenever it has flipped from its highest to lowest numeric value.
+* The Clk Out values are determined merely by recalling that we want the circuit to send out a clock signal whenever it has flipped from its highest numeric value to its lowest.
 So we'll fill those out in the table accordingly.

 * Finally, the 'x's denote ["don't care" conditions](https://en.wikipedia.org/wiki/Don%27t-care_term); if our circuit has been properly designed, the inputs with the "don't care" conditions will never occur, so we can safely assume that a given 'x' is either a '1' or '0', whichever simplifies our function most.